Table of Contents:

 So how did Reed identify those candidates?
 It started with a now legendary document at Netflix: a collection of more than 100 slides known as the “culture deck.”
 These slides defined exactly what the Netflix culture stands for, and who they’re trying to hire, and what they can expect.

 HASTINGS: The culture deck started about 10 years ago.
-So first couple of years we were just focused on survival and then we got public in 2002.
+So the first couple of years we were just focused on survival and then we got public in 2002.
 Cash flow positive and it was clear we were going to survive.
 So we then started really thinking about the culture, what we wanted to be, how we wanted to operate.
 And so over successive years I improved this deck which I would go through with new employees.
 And sometimes those new employees would love it, sometimes they were like oh my god why didn’t you tell me this before I started.
 That doesn’t make sense to me.
 And so we realized we should give it to every candidate.
 And so then about 2007, 2008 we did that by posting it on SlideShare but again it was really just to be able to send a link to the candidates and then you know and it’s not very pretty, it’s not very highly designed, doesn’t look like it’s an external marketing piece but that authenticity really people liked in the outside world and now it’s you know over you know 10 million views on SlideShare and continues to be studied around the world.

 HOFFMAN: And what were the unexpected benefits of having published it?

 HASTINGS: Well let’s see the core benefit which we did expect was that candidates were very aware of the culture.
-The unexpected benefit was many people became candidates for us because they loved that what we described in terms of freedom and responsibility that might not have otherwise thought about us.
+The unexpected benefit was that many people became candidates for us because they loved what we described in terms of freedom and responsibility that might not have otherwise been thought about us.

 FERRISS: Now when you read Netflix culture deck, which many people have, you’ll see they have a very specific way of describing themselves — as a “sports team”, not a “family”, which I love.
 They use internal collaboration to drive external competitiveness.